revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:** Operators are the symbol that are used to perform opertions on an operands.
+- Operators are the symbol that are used to perform opertions on an operands.
 An operand is a variable or a value on which operator is applied.
 Types of Operators:
 - Arithmetic operators :  [+, -, *, /, %, **, //]
 - Assignment operators :  [=, +=, -=, *=, /=, %=, //=, **=]